AhmedMousa7/WAL-Test-iOS/README.md

 # WAL-Test-iOS
-This repo is a practice for what i learned in iOS development
+This repo is a practice for what I'm learning in iOS development